DanielSchuette/DanielSchuette.github.io/_posts/2019-08-25-awk_basics.md

 `/some_regex/` matches the current record against a regular expression first.
 It is possible to have a filtered and an unfiltered block in an `AWK` program at the same time.

 # Built-in Variables
-`AWK` provides a number of built-in variables that determine a program's behavior, the field separator is among them.
+There are a number of built-in variables that determine a program's behavior, the field separator is among them.
 Their defaults can be changed for the whole program in the `BEGIN` block:

 ```awk
 BEGIN {